Fry’s Electronics closes another store in Anaheim, shelves still bare

 — Fry's Electronics (@fryselectronics) February 25, 2020

 Under the consignment model, vendors take the risk of shipping goods to Fry’s.
 If it sells, the vendor gets paid.
-But in a consignment model, Fry’s does not buy the goods from the vendor.
+But in this model, Fry’s does not buy the goods from the vendor.
 Under consignment, Fry’s has no responsibility to maintain the merchandise in a sellable condition or even keep track of it at all.
 And it appears that lots of vendors are not taking this risk.

 On social media, there are widespread reports of empty shelves in other locations.